NCH97/chessGameNCHdeployapp/README.md

 # My Implementation of chess on Android
 This is a pet project I'm making.
-The only purpose of it is to learn android developement.
+The only purpose of it is to learn android developement and MVP pattern.
 Made using only Android studio (i.e. it's not an unity project), written in Kotlin.
-WIP.

 <img src="/readme_imgs/Screenshot_1611343276.png" width="344" height="726"/>